annihilatorrrr/gotinystatus/README.md

 ## Customization

-- Adjust the configuration variables in the `.env` file to customize the behavior of TinyStatus.
+- Adjust the configuration variables in the `.env` file to customize the behavior of GoTinyStatus.
-- Customize the appearance of the status page by editing the CSS in `index.html.theme` and `history.html.theme`.
+- Customize the appearance of the status page by editing the CSS in `templateFile` and `historyTemplateFile`.
 - Add or remove services by modifying the `checks.yaml` file.

 ## Contributing